 (iv) Derivative financial liabilities and assets

 The fair value of derivative financial liabilities and assets is determined by reference to market accepted valuation techniques using observable market inputs.
-There have been no transfers between levels of the fair value hierarchy during the current financial period (30 September 2016; nil).

 The following tables present the Group's assets and liabilities categorised by fair value measurement hierarchy levels.